cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 4c) If the scripts and BAM folder (named *chr_bam*) are in the same directory, run `python combine_bams.py`.
 Otherwise, you can specify the full file path using `python combine_bams.py --bam_folder=chr_bam`

+The Java memory limit is set to 4GB (4g).
+If you have more memory (and have allocated extra memory/CPU to docker), you can change this setting via `python combine_bams.py --java_mem=4g`
 ### For Advanced Users ###

 I've also provided scripts for analyzing 23andMe data in the `23andMe` folder, which I will compare to my WGS variants